James-Zeyu-Li/LocalSimulationKG/README.md

 - **This setup is a simulate of having an AWS S3 → EC2 (Docker) → S3 on local machine using LocalStack, Terraform, and Docker.**
 - Docker, Terraform, boto3 needs to be installed
 - There are still errors, EC2 is simulation, Knowledge graph generation is not working.
+- venv environment needs to be activated for boto3.
 ## 1. Repository Structure
 ```
 project-root/